 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-I like this lapdesk better than others because of the cookie sheet.
-The small rim on it prevents crayons and toys from rolling off of it.
-Because it’s metal, my son can play with his magnets on it.
-It easily fits in his lap while giving him plenty of room to hold his DVD player, snacks, and anything else he may be holding while in the car.
-This simple item makes everything else he does while we are on the road so much easier, which in turns makes my life easier.
+I like this lap desk better than store bought ones because of the cookie sheet.
+The small rim prevents crayons and toy cars from rolling off.
+Because it’s metal, it’s perfect for playing with magnets.
+And it easily fits in my son’s lap.
+The lap desk makes everything else he does in the car easier, which in turns makes my life easier.

-Like I said earlier, many of our road trips are 12+ hours long.
-So, it is important to have a variety of movies in the car for my son to watch when he is in his car seat for so many hours.
-Yet, I didn’t want to have to pack a pile of DVD cases each time we traveled.
+Because many of our road trips are over 10 hours long, it is important to have a variety of movies in the car for my son to watch while on the road.
+But, I don’t want to pack a pile of DVD cases each time we travel.
 The solution I found is a cheap zippered CD case that will hold 20 or so DVD’s.
 I found the one we use at a local dollar store.
-It works wonderfully!

 6. A Travel Pillow